Approximating rough stochastic PDEs: Rough path estimates

 \section{Rough path estimates}

 In this section we treat the stability of approximations of the term involving $G(u) \, \partial_x u$.
-Throughout the calculations we will make heavy use of the rough path bounds provided in Appendix \ref{AppA}.
-We will fix deterministic data ($u, u_\eps, X$, etc.) and derive bounds based on the regularity of these data.
+We will make heavy use of the rough path bounds provided in Appendix \ref{AppA}.
+We will fix deterministic data ($u, u_\eps, X$, etc.) and derive bounds based on the regularity of this data.
 There will be no randomness involved.